iai-group/ecir2023-reproducibility/README.md

 You can use the provided code to train your own models or you can use the provided model checkopoints to repeat our experiments.
 The models can be downloaded from the [shared server folder](https://gustav1.ux.uis.no/downloads/ecir2023-reproducibility/).
 More information about commands used for models fine-tuning can be found [here](data/fine_tuning/README.md).

-## Running conversational search system
+## Running the conversational search system

 To set the desired parameters create a config file as described [here](config/README.md) then run: